marisanest/knowledge-representation/README.md

 # knowledge-representation

-This is a GitHub project for the lecture "Wissensrepräsentation" at HTW Berlin in WiSe 2017/2018
+This is a project for the lecture "Wissensrepräsentation"

 ## Assignments